How to Solve Logarithmic Equations? (+FREE Worksheet!)

 Related Topics

-Step by step guide to solve logarithmic equations
+Step-by-step guide to solving logarithmic equations

 - Convert the logarithmic equation to an exponential equation when it’s possible.
 (If no base is indicated, the base of the logarithm is \(10\))